docker/docs/install/upgrade.md

       The Dashboard displays a message that the upgrade successfully completed and that you need to upgrade to the latest CS Engine.

-### What is updated?
+### What is updated in the Trusted Registry?

-* The Trusted Registry pulls new container images from Docker Hub.
-* It then deploys those containers.
-* It stops and removes the old containers.
+The Trusted Registry pulls new container images from Docker Hub.
+Then it deploys those containers.
+Finally, it stops and removes the old containers.

-The upgrade process requires a small amount of downtime to complete.

 > **Note**: If the CS engine is upgraded first, then
-> the Trusted Registry can still be upgraded from the command line by running the following command.
+> the Trusted Registry can still be upgraded from a command line by running the following command.
 Ensure to put the correct version that you want.
 >
 > `$ sudo bash -c "$(sudo docker run docker/trusted-registry:1.3.3 upgrade 1.4.0)"`